— VIETNAM —

-A quick skim over the map of Vietnam shows that Ho Chi Minh City is the largest city in Vietnam.
-However, the capital, Hanoi is where most of the political and cultural action takes olace.
-Haiphong is the Northern region’s main industrial centre and a major seaport, while Da Nang in the Vietnam’s Central region is promoted as the gateway to Indochina.
-Other major centres include Dalat and Kontum in the Vietnam’s Central Highlands, which are well known for their gorgeous views and cool climate.
+Whilst Ho Chi Minh City is the country’s largest population centre, the capital, Hanoi is the political and cultural centre of Vietnam.
+Haiphong is the Northern region’s main industrial centre and a major seaport, while Da Nang in the Central region, is promoted as the gateway to Indochina.
+Other major centres include Dalat in the Central Highlands, renown for its cool climate and beautiful mountain scenery and Kontum in the Central Highlands.

 Vietnam People & Culture